 Community impact refers to the positive effects an organization has on the communities it interacts with.
 These are the communities where an organization works and lives, the communities that once served them.

-On the other hand, an organization might view a fundraiser as an engaging activity to cultivate community connections and bring its employees together.
-Alongside these benefits, a company-organized fundraiser may also enable nonprofit staff to dedicate their time to administrative tasks they weren’t able to do before.
+An organization might view a fundraiser as an engaging activity to bring its employees together.
+However, a company-organized fundraiser will enable staff from a charity or nonprofit to devote their time to administrative tasks they weren’t able to do before.

 Why should organizations give back to the community?

-The mutually beneficial relationship between businesses and causes is a force for good.
-Nonprofits and charities won’t only receive extra levels of support so they can fulfill their mission every day; businesses have the ability to ignite change and make a lasting difference in someone’s life.
+Giving back is mutually beneficial for nonprofits and businesses.
+Nonprofits and charities won’t only receive extra levels of support so they can fulfill their mission every day, but businesses will have the ability to ignite change and make a lasting difference in the community.

 - 46% of consumers pay close attention to how a company addresses social and environmental issues when making purchase decisions.